Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 * Power consumed in transferring all the data, since energy consumption is dominated by memory access.
 * Faster inference

-**Currently, Tensorflow and Pytorch natively supports quantization modules.** Two ways to use quantization,
+**Currently, Tensorflow and Pytorch natively support quantization modules.** Two ways to use quantization,

 * Widely used approach, training on FP32 and convert it to INT8
-* Running quantization aware training (available both in pytorch and tensorflow)
+* Running quantization aware training (available both in PyTorch and TensorFlow)

 ### How quantization is done